 The Wisconsin Cancer Collaborative (WCC) is the state's cancer prevention and control program that promotes a healthier Wisconsin by reducing the impact of cancer.

-The WCC is a unique partnership model between the University of Wisconsin Comprehensive Cancer Center and the Wisconsin Division of Public Health.
+The WCC is a unique partnership model between the University of Wisconsin Carbone Cancer Center and the Wisconsin Department of Health Services, Division of Public Health.
 Its mission is to engage diverse public, private, and community partners to develop, implement, and promote a statewide comprehensive approach to cancer control.

 The two organizations first came together through the Wisconsin Cancer Council in the early 1980s.
-The Wisconsin Cancer Council, the partnership arm of the Wisconsin CCC Program, continues to be a coalition of over 100 organizations dedicated to the development and coordination of the Wisconsin Comprehensive Cancer Control Program.
-These partners continue to collaborate to secure funding from the Centers for Disease Control and Prevention to develop the Wisconsin Comprehensive Cancer Control Plan 2010-2015 (Wisconsin CCC Plan).
-For more information about the Wisconsin CCC Program, visit www.wicancer.org.
+The Wisconsin Cancer Council, the partnership arm of the Wisconsin Comprehensive Cancer Control Program (Wisconsin CCC Program), is a coalition of over 100 organizations dedicated to the development and coordination of the Wisconsin Comprehensive Cancer Control Program.
+However, in 2020 the Wisconsin CCC Program and the Wisconsin Cancer Council began operating under a single name: the Wisconsin Cancer Collaborative.
+Today, we continue to serve as the state's cancer prevention and control program, committed to engaging a diverse partnership to develop and implement a comprehensive and statewide approach to cancer control.
+For more information about the WCC, visit www.wicancer.org.

 You can access the online, interactive version of the Wisconsin Cancer Plan 2020-2030 or download the PDF (PDF).
 Please note the PDF is a large file and may take a while to open or print from your computer.